Matt Hardy: Second return to TNA (2024–present)

+Third return to WWE (2025)

+While still contracted to TNA, the Hardy Boyz made a return appearance with WWE during the February 25, 2025 episode of NXT.
+At NXT: Roadblock on March 11, The Hardy Boyz successfully defended the TNA World Tag Team Championship against NXT Tag Team Champions Nathan Frazer and Axiom.
+At NXT vs. TNA Showdown on October 7, the Hardy Boyz won the NXT Tag Team Championship after defeating DarkState's Dion Lennox and Osiris Griffin in a Winners Take All match.
+At NXT Halloween Havoc on October 25, Lennox and Griffin regained the NXT Tag Team Championships from The Hardy Boyz, who wrestled as The Broken Hardys, in a Broken Rules match.

 Professional wrestling style and persona

 After the creation of his Broken character, Hardy was praised by several wrestlers and critics for reinventing himself several times during his career.
 During his career, Hardy has won the Wrestling Observer Newsletter Best Gimmick award two times under two different characters, once in 2002 and again in 2016.

 Personal life

 Hardy was in a six-year relationship with wrestler Amy Dumas, better known as Lita.
 They first met in January 1999 at a NWA Mid-Atlantic show but did not begin dating until a few months later.
 They broke up in February 2005 when he discovered that she was having an affair with one of Hardy's close friends, fellow wrestler Adam Copeland, better known as Edge.
 Hardy also dated WWE wrestler Ashley Massaro.

 Hardy married wrestler Rebecca Reyes, better known as Reby Sky, on October 5, 2013.
 They have three sons and one daughter.
 Hardy had previously been an addict, and credits his wife for helping him get clean.

 Hardy is good friends with fellow wrestlers Marty Garner, Shannon Moore, and Gregory Helms.
 In December 2020, he claimed to have Native American ancestry.